Galapon History, Family Crest & Coats of Arms

 Early History of the Galapon family

 This web page shows only a small excerpt of our Galapon research.
-Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650 and 1619 are included under the topic Early Galapon History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1590, 1650, 1625, 1629, 1640, 1650, 1619 and 1660 are included under the topic Early Galapon History in all our PDF Extended History products and printed products wherever possible.

 Galapon Spelling Variations